 More than 25% of HIV-positive people develop OHL at some point during the course of their infection.
 It is more common among men and smoking HIV-positive.

-What is and what symptoms?A Progressive Multifocal Leukoencephalopathy (PML, in English) is an infection in the brain that life-threatening and can occur in people living with HIV.
+A Progressive Multifocal Leukoencephalopathy (PML, in English) is an infection in the brain that life-threatening and can occur in people living with HIV.
 It is caused by a virus - the JC virus.
 "JC" are the initials of the first patient to be diagnosed with PML.
 The polyoma virus is a virus of the family which includes human papillomavirus (HPV).